AC42027/flask-hello-world/README.md

 https://flask-python-template.vercel.app/

+## Monthly Budget Page

+This project now includes a simple page to manage a monthly budget.
+Visit `/api/budget` when running locally to set a spending limit and record expenses.
+The page shows the total spent and the remaining budget for the month.

 ## How it Works

 This example uses the Web Server Gateway Interface (WSGI) with Flask to enable handling requests on Vercel with Serverless Functions.